lahm3d/FACET/README.md

 ## 4. Configuration file and data structure

+### FACET File Structure

+Below is sample directory structure for FACET data that outlines where files should go.
+The users should aim to structure their project directories accordingly.
+Also, we've provided [sample data](##Requirements) so users can download and quickly test the tool.

+        c:\
+        └── chesapeake_bay
+            ├── facet_ancillary_data
+            |       ├── census_roads_2018_mid_atl.shp
+            |       ├── CFN_HUC10_prj.shp
+            |       ├── HUC10_CBW.shp
+            |       └── Physio_prj.shp
+            ├── FACET
+            ├── whitebox-tools
+            ├── go-spatial
+            |     └── go-spatial_win_amd64.exe
+            └── sample_data
+                  └── 0206
+                       ├── 0206.shp
+                       └── 0206000403
+                               └── 0206000403_dem.tif

+Under `sample_data` there can be one or more folders named by HUC 4 values and within each HUC 4 folder there should be a NHD high-resolution streams 1:24k feature layer, and one or more HUC 10 and HUC 12 folders.
+Inside each HUC 10 or 12 folder there should be a DEM GeoTIFF.

 ### Configuration file

+FACET uses `.INI` configuration file (see `config.ini`) to define paths, toggle features etc., This config file can be opened in any text editor.
+We recommend creating a copy of the original file and renaming it as `config_orig.ini`, so you have an original back up.
+Now users are free to make edits to the `config.ini` (Note: FACET will always search for a file name `config.ini` so make sure all your changes are reflected in this specific file).

-Under FACET folder you should see `config.ini` file and it can be opened in any text editor.
-At present, we recommend modifying the configurations under `[paths and flags]` and `[logging]`, and leaving other values as defaults.
-In future, additional documentation and usage on other parameters and variables will be provided.
+It is recommended that users **ONLY** modify the following sections: `logging`, `paths and flags`, `breach options`, , `exclude HUCs` and `spatial ref`, and leaving all other values as defaults.
+In future, guidance and additional documentation will be provided on how to set or configure other parameters.

-`.INI` syntax instructions are provided in the file as well.
-Lastly, carefully review the file before executing FACET code.
+Here is an example of config file.
+Please not `.INI` syntax instructions are provided in the file as well, and carefully read the next section on how to edit configuration file.

         #*****************************************************************#
         # Module Name: config.ini                                         #